home-assistant/home-assistant.io/source/_integrations/netgear_lte.markdown

 ### Action `netgear_lte.delete_sms`

-The integration makes a action available to delete messages from the modem inbox.
+The integration makes an action available to delete messages from the modem inbox.
 This can be used to clean up after incoming SMS events.

 | Data attribute | Optional | Description |
 | ---------------------- | -------- | ----------- |